nellytchiengue/sales_performance_dashboard/README.md

     4_ Share the report by Outlook mail
     Bonus: using .bat file to automate de production of the report

+The project should be run on Windows OS.

 SOURCE KAGGLE
     >> Supermarket sales
     https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales